lschans/chuwi-tablet/README.md

 I enabled rc versions of the kernel and picked the latest available.
 I did a reboot and installed some more packages that we need for the on screen keyboard and to 'block' the keyboard.

-sudo apt install gnome-kiosk evtest
+sudo apt install gnome-kiosk evtest systemd-container

 ------